Linaro/zephyr_confidential_ai/README.rst

 Hence, TZEN needs to get set from 1 to 0 and RDP, AT THE SAME TIME, needs to get set from DC to AA (step 3 below).

-This is docummented in the `AN5347, in section 9, "TrustZone deactivation" <https://www.st.com/resource/en/application_note/dm00625692-stm32l5-series-trustzone-features-stmicroelectronics.pdf>`_.
+This is documented in the `AN5347, in section 9, "TrustZone deactivation" <https://www.st.com/resource/en/application_note/dm00625692-stm32l5-series-trustzone-features-stmicroelectronics.pdf>`_.

 However it happens that the RDP bit is probably not set to DC yet, so first you need to set it to DC (step 2).